From the best trails to where you should stay, this is everything you need to know about the Bastei Bridge hike in Saxon Switzerland, Germany!

 The Bastei is in Saxony National Park, 40km east of Dresden and towards the Czech border.

-Even though there are day trips from Berlin, the best way of exploring this area is to fly to Dresden and pick up a hire car.
+Even though there are day trips from Berlin, the best way of exploring this area is to get to Dresden and travel from there.
+I spent a couple of days in Dresden before coming here.
+Check out this blog post if you’re looking for what to do in Dresden.

-One stop along the way that I’d really recommend is Königstein Fortress.
+One stop along the way from Dresden to Bastei Bridge that I’d really recommend is Königstein Fortress.

 This is a hilltop fortress built over 400 years ago, but it is the views that will really wow you.
 They are without a doubt some of the best you’ll find in Germany and it’s so easy walking around the perimeter of the fortress a few times.